 “The only thing that I see that is distinctively different about me is, I’m not afraid to die on a treadmill.
 You might have more talent than me, you might be smarter than me, but if we get on the treadmill together, right, there’s two things: You’re getting off first, or I’m going to die.”

 Progress at anything is about getting up each day and consistently performing the task.
 Getting marketing results from Facebook is no different.

 You might get lucky and have a day or a week where you get sudden surges in likes or new followers.
 And you should use the analytics data Facebook provides to try to duplicate the spikes.
 But, the key to getting better Facebook results is consistent publishing.

 “You can’t manage what you can’t measure.”

 But, with Facebook, like almost all online marketing, results can be instant.
 They also can improve over time.
-This makes real time or near real-time monitoring important.
+This makes real time or near real-time monitoring with a social media dashboard software important.

 Databox users quickly scan for red, down arrows to see where improvement is necessary.
 They can even set goals and track progress to them if you’d like, like we are doing on the charts that show number of page views and posts published.

 Once you begin posting regularly, it’s important to monitor the impact of your efforts.
 But, what should you monitor?